-Since the vision and concept for the Lakewood Station District had been a longstanding part of Lakewood's Comprehensive Plan, the City tested this direction with the community to see if updates were needed.
+Since the vision and concept for the Lakewood Station District had been a longstanding part of Lakewood's Comprehensive Plan, as a starting point for developing the LSDS the City tested this direction with the community to see if updates were needed.
+As in-person meeting conducted in late February, before public health orders were issued, with over 24 attendees invited from 17 agency and organizational stakeholders.
+This meeting collected information about existing conditions and planning efforts occurring in the study area.
 In addition, the launch of this project coincided with the early stages of the global COVID-19 pandemic.
 Knowing that the residents and workers in the subarea were vulnerable to the economic effects of the pandemic5 the City hoped to better understand local impacts to identify potential short term and long term responses.

-In compliance with public health orders to the limit the spread of COVID-19, the City used remote outreach engagement options to solicit and collect community input.
-The exception to this was an in-person meeting conducted in late February, before public health orders were issued, with over 24 attendees invited from 17 agency and organizational stakeholders.
-This meeting collected information about existing conditions and planning efforts occurring in the study area.
-To gather information about the project vision and concept, the City conducted an online survey.
+5 Based on socio-economic data collected in the Situation Assessment to solicit and collect community input.
+The exception to this was an in-person meeting conducted in late February. before public health orders were issued, with over 24 attendees invited from 17 agency and organizational stakeholders.
+This meetina collected information about existing conditions and planning efforts occurring in the study area.
+To gather information about the project vision and concept, the City conducted an online survey during the summer of 2020.